 - I recommend using full-fat milk to keep this soup creamy.

-- You can thicken this chowder with cornstarch, potato starch, or tapioca starch.
+- You can make a slurry to thicken this chowder with cornstarch, potato starch, or tapioca starch.

 Nutrition